syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Getting-Started.md

 1. Add the required assembly references to the project as mentioned in the [Assembly deployment](#assembly-deployment) section or install the NuGet as mentioned in the [NuGet installation](#nuget-installation) section.

-2. Import the SfPopupLayout control under the namespace `Syncfusion.iOS.PopupLayout`.
+2. Import SfPopupLayout control under the namespace `Syncfusion.iOS.PopupLayout`.

-3. The SfPopupLayout can be displayed by the following cases:
+3. The SfPopupLayout can be displayed by the following methods.

     * The SfPopupLayout can be displayed by making it as the base view or content view of the activity.
+We will refer this approach as Type A throughout this page.

-    * You can continue to keep your view as the content view of the activity and still display pop-up over your view by simply calling the SfPopupLayout.Show() method.
+    * You can continue to keep your view as the content view of the activity and still display popup over your view by simply calling the SfPopupLayout.Show() method.
+We will refer this approach as Type B throughout this page.

-4. For the first case, set the view over which the SfPopupLayout should be displayed as the content of the SfPopupLayout using the [SfPopupLayout.Content](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.SfPopupLayout~Content.html) property.
+4. For Type A, set the view over which the SfPopupLayout should be displayed as the content of the SfPopupLayout using [SfPopupLayout.Content](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.SfPopupLayout~Content.html) property.

-5. Create an instance of the SfPopupLayout control and add as subview of the UIViewController.
+5. Create an instance of SfPopupLayout control and add as subview of the UIViewController.
+Refer to the following code example to add this control to the application:

-### Displaying pop-up when the SfPopupLayout is set as root view

-The SfPopupLayout can be displayed by making it as the base view or content view of the activity.

-Refer to the following code example for displaying popup.
+### Type A:

 {% highlight c# %}